algolia/docsearch/docs/README.md

 JavaScript code is processed through Babel.
 It will compile all files situated in `./src/js`.

-_Note it currently only compile JS, and does not bundle them.
+_Note that it compiles JS, and does not bundle it.
 We might add Webpack/Parcel support later._

 ## Assets